 1) works more slowly, frequently malfunctions, or displays repeated error messages;

 2) won’t shut down or restart normally;

-3) displays a lot of pop-up ads, or ads that appear even not you are surfing the Internet;
+3) displays a lot of pop-up ads, or ads that appear even when you are not surfing the Internet;

 4) displays web pagers or programs that you didn’t open, or sends emails that you didn’t write.

 If you think you may have malware, stop online shopping, banking or other activity that involves user names, passwords, or other sensitive information.